Wendell E. Wilson

 Wendell Eugene Wilson was born in St. James, Minnesota on November 13, 1946, the son of Wendell Wilson, Sr., an electrical engineer and corporate CEO, and Lorraine (Haseman) Wilson, an artist and poet.
 He grew up in the Minneapolis suburb of Bloomington where he excelled as an artist and won numerous awards for his work.
 While vacationing with his family in Duluth, Minnesota, he discovered a fascination with minerals at the age of ten while hunting agates along the shore of Lake Superior; this led him to Adeline's Rock Shop in Duluth and to Leo "Rocky" Quinn at the Beaver Bay Agate Shop.
 From then on, his two passions in life were minerals and art.

 Wendell attended the University of Minnesota at Duluth, graduating with a double major in Geology and Fine Art in 1969, and a minor in Physical Sciences (Physics, Chemistry, Math).
 Eager to see rich mineral country, he turned down an acceptance to Graduate School at Yale and instead enrolled at Arizona State University in Tempe.
 He specialized in meteorite mineralogy at the Center for Meteorite Studies, and was awarded his Master's Degree in Mineralogy in 1972.
 While in Arizona he collected extensively at many of the state's most famous localities, including the Apache, Rowley, Ray, Old Yuma, Harquahala, Silver Bill, Silver Hill, Defiance, Mystery Tunnel, Inspiration, Magma, Red Cloud, Camp Verde, Florence, Grand Reef and 79 mines, among others.
 A specimen of aurichalcite that he collected at the 79 mine (now in the collection of the Arizona-Sonora Desert Museum) remains the finest known example of the species.

-Returning to Minnesota, Wendell enrolled in the PhD program at the University of Minnesota in Minneapolis, where he specialized in isotope geochemistry, lunar petrology and mineralogy with a minor in museum science.
+Returning to Minnesota, Wendell enrolled in the PhD program at the University of Minnesota in Minneapolis, where he specialized in isotope geochemistry, Lunar petrology and mineralogy with a minor in Museum Science.
 He spent a summer in Washington, DC working at the Smithsonian Institution under Brian Mason (at that time Head of the Mineral Sciences Department), Paul Desautels (curator) and John White.
 In the daytime he studied lunar minerals under a grant to Brian Mason and studied museum science in general to complete requirements for an academic minor in that field.
 In the evenings he worked late in the Mineral Sciences Department refining his skill at mineral photography.
 He published his first article (on the Apache mine) with the Mineralogical Record in 1971, and was appointed Associate Editor in 1973.
 That same year he married his college sweetheart, Carolyn Wiese.

-Wendell's personal bibliography (click here) is extensive: He is author or co-author of over 150 major articles and 13 books in mineralogy (his most important work: The History of Mineral Collecting 1530-1799), plus over 350 column installments.
+Wendell's personal bibliography (CLICK HERE) is extensive: He is author or co-author of over 200 major articles and 13 books in mineralogy (his most important work: The History of Mineral Collecting 1530-1799), plus over 350 column installments.
 He has also published 18 articles and books on mining history (favorite book: A Collector's Guide to Antique Miners' Candlesticks, the definitive work on a complex subject).
-In addition he has supervised the production of over 30 special-topic or book-length publications of the Mineralogical Record, including museum catalogs for the Houston Museum of Natural Science and the Carnegie Museum of Natural History, a book on the history of mineralogical literature (also co-author), a book on Classic Minerals of Northern England (also co-author), a series of five special issues on the Mines and Minerals of Mexico (also co-author), a book on Private Mineral Collections in Texas, another on Private Mineral Collections in Italy, as well as sevberal other regional books on collections, ten successive editions of the Glossary of Mineral Species, the Glossary of Obsolete Mineral Names, the International Mineralogical Association's World Directory of Mineral Collections, and other important works.
+In addition he has supervised the production of dozens of special-topic or book-length publications of the Mineralogical Record, including museum catalogs for the Houston Museum of Natural Science and the Carnegie Museum of Natural History, a book on the history of mineralogical literature (also co-author), a book on Classic Minerals of Northern England (also co-author), a series of six special issues on the Mines and Minerals of Mexico (also co-author), a book on Private Mineral Collections in Texas, another on Private Mineral Collections in Italy, as well as sevberal other regional books on collections, ten successive editions of the Glossary of Mineral Species, the Glossary of Obsolete Mineral Names, the International Mineralogical Association's World Directory of Mineral Collections, and other important works.
 During his long career as editor, Wendell has overseen the publication of 30,536 pages of mineralogical information for collectors and mineralogists worldwide.

 Wendell is among the world's leading mineral photographers, with over 6,500 published photos.
 The Carnegie Museum's Marc Wilson says that Wendell helped "set the standard" for modern publishing-quality mineral photography."
 Likewise the book Grandmasters of Mineral Photography (2004) lists him as the earliest of all those included (and the mentor of several).
 He has served as photo editor for Encyclopedia of Minerals (1987) and Mineralogy of Arizona (1995), and contributed over 3,400 photos to the Los Angeles County Museum of Natural History's Photo-Atlas of Minerals (2000).